Athanaseus/aimfast/doc/intro.rst

     $ aimfast --compare-models model1.lsm.html model2.lsm.html -tol 5

 where -tol is the tolerance to cross-match sources in arcsec.
 Moreover -as flag can be used to compare all source irrespective of shape (otherwise only point-like source with maj<2" are used).
 Access to (sumss, nvss,) online catalogs is also provided, to allow comparison of local catalogs to remote catalogs.
+Also a Fits file can be specified to run a source finder and then perform the comparison.

 .. code-block:: bash